e-gov/TARA-Server/doc/Configuration.md

 Logging in TARA is handled by [Log4j2 framework](https://logging.apache.org/log4j/2.x/index.html) which can be configured by using an [xml configuration file](https://logging.apache.org/log4j/2.x/manual/configuration.html) (`log4j2.xml`).

-TARA provides a [default configuration](../src/main/webapp/WEB-INF/classes/log4j2.xml) that can be overridden by providing a custom configuration file.
+TARA provides a [default configuration](../src/main/webapp/WEB-INF/classes/log4j2.xml), that contains configuration samples for using local log files and remote syslog server (needs further configuration).

 You can override the default log configuration in the `application.properties` by using the property `logging.config` (see CAS documentation for further logging implementation [details](https://apereo.github.io/cas/5.1.x/installation/Logging.html).)